Localized molecular orbitals: Informal usage in organic chemistry

+Orbital interactions in elementary steps of reactions and in ground state stereoelectronic interactions are often expressed in terms of these symbols.
+For example, the S_{N}2 reaction of hydroxide ion on methyl bromide can be expressed as a n_{O} → σ*_{C–Br} process, while the stabilization of alkenes by hyperconjugation by neighboring C–H bonds on alkyl groups is symbolically expressed as a σ_{C–H} → π*_{C=C} interaction.

 The localized molecular orbitals that organic chemists often depict can be thought of as qualitative renderings of orbitals generated by the computational methods described above.
 However, they do not map onto any single approach, nor are they used consistently.
-For instance, the lone pairs of water are usually treated as two equivalent sp^{x} hybrid orbitals, while the corresponding "nonbonding" orbitals of carbenes are generally treated as a filled σ(out) orbital and an unfilled pure p orbital, even though the lone pairs of water could be described analogously by filled σ(out) and p orbitals (for further discussion, see the article on lone pair and the discussion above on sigma-pi and equivalent-orbital models).
+For instance, the lone pairs of water are usually treated as two equivalent sp^{x} hybrid orbitals, while the corresponding "nonbonding" orbitals of carbenes are generally treated as a filled σ(out) orbital and an unfilled pure p orbital, even though the lone pairs of water could be described analogously by filled σ (out) and p orbitals (for further discussion, see the article on lone pair and the discussion above on sigma-pi and equivalent-orbital models).
 In other words, the type of localized orbital invoked depends on context and considerations of convenience and utility.